-How do I prepare for vertebroplasty?
+How do I prepare for the procedure?

-What will happen during vertebroplasty?
+What will happen during the procedure?

-- A small incision may be made over your broken vertebrae where a needle will be inserted.
-Your healthcare provider may use only the needle to reach your broken vertebrae.
+- A small incision will be made over your broken vertebrae where a needle will be inserted.
+Your healthcare provider may insert the needle directly into your skin to reach your broken vertebrae.
 Cement is then injected through the needle into your vertebrae to fill the broken or cracked area.
 After the cement is injected, the needle is removed.

-If an incision was made in your back, it will be closed with stitches.
+- If an incision was made in your back, it will be closed with stitches.
 A bandage may be placed over the area where your procedure was done.
-Your healthcare provider may do an x-ray or CT scan to check for any cement leaks.
+Your healthcare provider may do an x-ray or CT scan to check for any leaks.

 What are the risks of vertebroplasty?